-Use This Analogy When Coaching Young Athletes
+Use This Analogy When Coaching Young Athletes in the Discus

 Making a “discus sandwich” is a very simple way to describe an effective starting position for a young beginner discus thrower who is using a standing throw.
 The “discus sandwich” describes the hand and discus position prior to the start of a throw.